-About data classes in the Unified Data Classification method
+About data classes

-Data classes are the groups you use to classify your data, such as email, phone number, or web browser.
-You can create, update, remove, and merge data classes.
-You can also import out-of-the-box data classes and update them.
+Users with the required permissions, such as data stewards, can create, update, remove, and merge data classes.
+They can also import out-of-the-box data classes and update them.

 The automatic data classification method uses the classification rules defined in a data class to check if an asset can be classified with the data class.
 A data class can include multiple rules, and the rules can be of different types.
 A data class is assigned to a column as soon as one of the rules applies to the column.